Welcome to today's edition of the Rush 24-7 podcast.

 Well, he's practically giving this stuff away.

-And look at some of these other retailers and they're charging everybody an eye and a nose and everything else, and good old Jeff, and he's been characterized as a compassionate, feeling, understanding guy who's practically giving everything away.
+And good old Jeff, and he's been characterized as a compassionate, feeling, understanding guy who's practically giving everything away.

 Walmart does the same thing, but they're evil, but that's because Walmart donates to conservative causes or did.

-And but the truth is this guy's fruitless.
+But the truth is, this guy's ruthless.

 This guy doesn't care if every competitor goes out of business.

-That in fact is the name of the game.
+That, in fact, is the name of the game.

 And then watch what happens to his margins when he ends up the only place that you can go to get whatever it is you want.

-And then those margins are gonna skyrocket.
+And then those margins are going to skyrocket.

 And this is what his investors know.

-Oh man, at Think Progress, they ought to be trying to excommunicate this guy.
+At Think Progress, they ought to be trying to excommunicate this guy.

 It's not my problem.

-They can't compete to bad.
+They can't compete too bad.

 And then they weren't through.

-Charlie and Jeff Bezos just one more sound bite here, folks.
+Just one more sound bite here, folks.

 Let me show you something.

-Oh man.
+Oh, man.

-Oh my God.
+Oh, my God.

-This is these are octocopters.
+These are octocopters.

 Yeah.